 – Veridian Energy

 The benefit to giving customers the option to choose their energy supplier is that they decide which retailer meets their requirements.
 The power is in the hands of the consumer.
 It means that if a customer wants to switch suppliers, there is never any disruption in service.
-It also means that consumers can take advantage of fixed or variable plan options and rates.
+It also means that consumers have the opportunity to take advantage of fixed or variable plan options and rates.

 Delaware State Energy Program